 Security Operations, consisting of uniformed officers divided into three (3) shifts.
 All PPMC Security Officers are Pennsylvania Act 235 certified; this 40-hour accreditation process is the only recognized professional training curriculum in the Commonwealth of Pennsylvania for private security.
-The Security Command Center is located in the Wright/Saunders Building at the Powelton Avenue Entrance, adjacent to the Emergency Department.
-Security Operations is responsible for providing security and safety services 24/7, and responds to all security and safety related requests for both routine and emergency services.
-The Security Command Center operates 24/7.
+The Security Command Center, which operates 24/7/365, is located in the Wright/Saunders Building at the Powelton Avenue Entrance, adjacent to the Emergency Department.
+Security Operations responds to all security and safety related requests for both routine and emergency services.
 The officer assigned to the Command Center monitors the CCTV/Controlled Access System as well as safety and security alarms.
 University of Pennsylvania Police Officers are assigned to the Trauma Center located in the Pavilion for Advanced Care at PPMC.
 Bike Officers patrol the campus at various times, 7 days a week.
 The Director of Security and the Security Operations Manager have day-to-day responsibility for the Operations Center.